 We’re witnessing a new boom in the audiovisual industry in Latin America and the Caribbean.
-Financially speaking, it’s estimated that in 2019 alone, more than $5.7 billion US dollars were invested in audiovisual productions, which led to the creation of more than 1.6 million direct and indirect jobs in Latin America, according to a study from Olsberg SPI.And the opportunities extend beyond the merely economic: they also have an impact on our cultural identity and the chance to share our stories with the rest of the world.
+Financially speaking, it’s estimated that in 2019 alone, more than $5.7 billion US dollars were invested in audiovisual productions, which led to more than 1.6 million direct and indirect jobs in Latin America, according to a study from Olsberg SPI.
+The opportunities extend beyond the economic: they also impact our cultural identity and the chance to share our stories with the rest of the world.
 This brings us to a question: how can we continue to drive growth in this industry?

-Shared Priority: Invest in human capital and skill development in the creative industry
+Shared Priority: Invest in human capital and skills development in the creative industry

-In a survey of more than 400 producers, 58% indicated that the region does not have talent with the necessary technical skills to work on new productions.
-The study identifies two major opportunities to nurture the growth of more professionals in the audio-visual industry and, in so doing, grow the workforce.
+In a survey of more than 400 producers, 58% indicated that the region does not have the talent with the necessary technical skills to work on new productions.
+The study identifies two major opportunities to nurture the growth of more professionals in the audio-visual industry and, in so doing, to grow the workforce.
 The first is by creating sufficient courses, academic programs, and other training opportunities within educational institutions.
-The second is by ensuring that courses of study are more closely tied to what the market needs.
+The second is to ensure that courses of study are more closely tied to what the market needs.

 Workforce Skills for Audiovisual Production in the Region